Historic Eastern Highlights

 Easton is a delightful Chesapeake town, where the historical roots date back to 1711.
-Even though there are shops for all budgets, eclectic art galleries and antiques, fine and casual restaurants and a picture perfect historic town center with colonial and Victorian architecture, Easton, is one of those places that feels like home.
+Even though there are shops for all budgets, eclectic art galleries and antiques, fine and casual restaurants and a picture-perfect historic town centre with colonial and Victorian architecture, Easton, is one of those places that feels like home.
 Big trees and shady streets surround big porches on block after block of old houses.

 Overnight – Easton, MD